 Bio

-Michelle Thorne (@thornet) is working towards a fossil-free internet.
-She is a senior advisor to the Green Web Foundation after 12 years at the Mozilla Foundation, where she served as Sustainable Internet Lead and established a catalyst fund for digital rights and climate justice.
+Michelle Thorne (@thornet) is working towards a fossil-free internet as the Director of Strategy at the Green Web Foundation.
+She’s a co-initiator of the Green Screen Coalition for digital rights and climate justice and a visiting professor at Northumbria University.
 Michelle publishes Branch, an online magazine written by and for people who dream about a sustainable internet, which received the Ars Electronica Award for Digital Humanities in 2021.

-Michelle founded the Mozilla Festival, Mozilla’s Open Internet of Things Studio, Ding magazine, and a web literacy program called Maker Party.
-Michelle managed the Creative Commons international affiliate network from 2007 – 2010.
-She is a council member of the Billion Seconds Institute, a member of ClimateAction.Tech, a network of tech workers accelerating climate action. and co-founded a sustainable fashion label, Zephyr Berlin.
+Other projects include: co-organizer of Open Climate, Mozilla’s Open Internet of Things Studio, Ding magazine, a web literacy program called Maker Party, council member of the Billion Seconds Institute, member of ClimateAction.Tech, and co-founder a sustainable fashion label, Zephyr Berlin.

 Find Michelle throughout the web as @thornet: Mastodon, Twitter and Github.